fanhuan/script/_posts/2014-03-12-Why-not-ubuntu-all-time.md

 categories: [notes]
 tags: [computer]
 ---
+>Never mind, I find myself using Ubuntu only for the past couple of weeks...

 After one week of trying the Ubuntu 12.04, I still have the following concerns about switching to Ubuntu, mainly about softwares I need to use.